 - It includes an opt-out option: People change their minds after they sign up to receive text notifications.
-Even if they choose to opt-out, create a positive experience with the opt-out process.
+Even if they choose to opt-out, create a positive customer experience with the opt-out process.

 - It delivers immediate value: People don’t want to wait to experience the promised value.
 Instead of having people wait, give them immediate access to their first special offer.

 Although this message isn’t visually stunning, it delivers on the promise it offers users.
 To make your messages more visually appealing, use rich media messaging to share the same information but in the form of an image, GIF, or video.
 When users click on the image, redirect them to a dedicated landing page where they can access what you promised.